-As a stock market trader and market analyst, I am trying to make sense of the election’s stock market.
+As a stock market traders and market analysts, we are trying to make sense of the election’s stock market.
 Nearly every election, we go through the uncertainty of how the markets will react to the election results.
-My goal for this article is not to tell you who to vote for, but rather an unbiased view of what the stock market will do along with some sector winners and losers.
+Our goal for this article is not to tell you who to vote for, but rather an unbiased view of what the stock market will do along with some sector winners and losers.

 However, the 2020 presidential election is the most uncertain in both who will and how the stock market will react.
 As a result, it comes as no surprise that a US Presidential Election creates increased market volatility across all asset classes.

 Indications are strong that the 2020 presidential election is sending more significant shockwaves through the markets than has been seen previously in 2016 or 2012.
 There is a considerable amount of risk as there is potential for gain in our current environment.
 Navigating the stock markets will be like dancing on ice.
 There are a few things investors can do to minimize the risk or make some plays.